Settings-based approaches: workplaces

 The Working Well trial

-A large cancer prevention trial involving 28,000 workers across 111 worksites in the US (the Working Well trial) compared outcomes of a sustained, two-year workplace intervention targeting unhealthy diet and smoking to control sites.7 The intervention included measures directed towards individuals (launch event, interactive activities, posters and brochures, self-help material and classes) and measures aimed at environmental change (changes to food offerings in cafeterias and vending machines, and to catering policy).
+A large cancer prevention trial involving 28,000 workers across 111 worksites in the US (the Working Well trial) compared the outcomes of a sustained, two-year workplace intervention targeting unhealthy diet and smoking to control sites.7 The intervention included measures directed towards individuals (launch event, interactive activities, posters and brochures, self-help material and classes) and measures aimed at environmental change (changes to food offerings in cafeterias and vending machines, and to catering policy).
 The intervention resulted in small but significant decreases in fat consumption and increases in fruit and vegetable intake.
 Researchers said that given the large number of workers in the trial, results could indicate a potentially important public health impact if interventions were maintained and had a cumulative effect.

 The Dow study